Beautiful bay islands with a dramatic history

 In 1933, the Romanesque church Oe Cathedral was built by Father Garnier, a French missionary, following the lifting of the ban on Christianity in 1873.
 Below the church, you'll find the Amakusa Rosario Museum, which exhibits items related to the secret lives of the hidden Christians.

-Nearby is Sakitsu Tenshudo, a Catholic church built in 1934.
-Its distinct Gothic style is in stark contrast to the quiet fishing village it is located in, and the church has been nominated for UNESCO heritage status alongside several other notable sites in Nagasaki Prefecture.
+Nearby is Sakitsu Church, a Catholic church built in 1934.
+Although the building is in the Gothic style, some of the interior is covered with tatami mats, blending in with the lifestyle of the fishing village.
+The church has been nominated for UNESCO heritage status alongside several other notable sites in Nagasaki Prefecture.

 Don't miss the Amakusa Collegio Museum, which explores the history of the area before the Shimabara Rebellion and features a life-sized model of Japan's first printing press.

-Other attractions on Shimoshima that aren't related to Amakusa's turbulent past include the Hondo Museum of History and Folklore, the Tomioka Castle Ruins on the northern peninsula, and plenty of beaches, parks and hiking trails.
+Other attractions on Shimoshima that aren't related to Amakusa's turbulent past include plenty of beaches, parks and hiking trails.
 The Shimodo Onsen area on the western side of Shimoshima offers traditional ryokan (Japanese inn) accommodation for those hoping to spend more than a day exploring the islands.